2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/002_ComputerScienceFundamentals/001_Introduction.md

 ![Python 3 doesn't fare much better when it comes to precision](./images/computer_science/precision_3.png){width=50%}

-This is a computer issue in general, this may not be a huge problem for general use but if we try to be too precise with our calculations this may come back to bite us.
+This is a computer issue in general: this may not be a huge problem for general use but, if we try to be too precise with our calculations, this may come back to bite us.

 ### Catastrophic cancellation